mozilla/DeepSpeech/doc/TRAINING.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the ``--export_dir`` parameter is provided, a model will have been exported to this directory during training.
-Refer to the corresponding :github:`README.rst <native_client/README.rst>` for information on building and running a client that can use the exported model.
+Refer to the corresponding `README.rst <https://github.com/mozilla/DeepSpeech/blob/master/native_client/README.rst>`_ for information on building and running a client that can use the exported model.

 Exporting a model for TFLite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^